• Skip to primary navigation

 Coconut OilExtracted from the meat of coconuts, it has a mild coconut flavor and can be used in both cooking and bakingUse an equal amount of coconut oil as a substitute for clarified butter when cooking or baking

-Olive OilObtained from olives, it offers a distinct flavor profile and is suitable for various cooking methodsUse an equal amount of olive oil as a substitute for clarified butter when sautéing, roasting, or drizzling
+Olive OilObtained from olives, it offers a distinct flavor and is suitable for various cooking methodsUse an equal amount of olive oil as a substitute for clarified butter when sautéing, roasting, or drizzling

 Canola OilNeutral-flavored oil extracted from rapeseed, it has a high smoke point and can be used in a variety of cooking techniquesUse an equal amount of canola oil as a substitute for clarified butter in cooking methods that require higher smoke points, such as frying or deep-frying